Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following factors should be considered when determining the region in which AWS Resources will be deployed?
 (Choose TWO)

-- [ ] The AWS Region’s security level.
+- [ ] The AWS Region's security level.
 - [x] Data sovereignty.
 - [x] Cost.
 - [ ] The planned number of VPCs.